 Thirdly, contract with each other to keep anything you discuss confidential.
 A connectwork works because people feel comfortable being honest about their business and clearly established parameters of trust and confidentiality are a big part of that.

-Fourthly and finally, whilst it’s good to vary people, ideally include at least a couple of other entrepreneurs/ entrepreneurially minded people.
+Fourthly and finally, whilst it’s good to vary people, ideally include at least a couple of other founders/ entrepreneurially minded people.
 You don’t all have to meet at once, although it’s great to think about how you can connect people to each other.

 Think about different sorts of people for different areas.
 So, for instance, while close family and friends may be a great comfort in tough times, they may not be the best people on whom to test out a new idea.
 With a few exceptions, people who love us most are often the most risk averse for us; they want to protect us, they don’t want to see us fail, plus they may also have skin in the game.